Ep 27: Interview with Dr. Patricia Papernow (Part 3: Stepfamily Success & Traditions)

-Subscribe on iTunes · Google Podcasts · Spotify · iHeartRadio
+Subscribe on iTunes · Spotify · iHeartRadio

 MARIA NATAPOV:

-Hi, everybody.
-Thank you for joining us.
-We are here with the fantastic Dr. Patricia paper now.
-Welcome.
-We’re so excited to have you.
-Dr. Paper now is an internationally recognized expert on stuffy Emily’s she integrates a deep understanding of the research with four decades of clinical practice and a wide variety of clinical modalities including psycho educational, systemic and trauma informed the recipient of the award for distinguished contribution to family psychology from the APA couple and family division.
-Dr. Papernow is the author of one of the classic books in the field Surviving and Thriving in Step Family Relationships: What Works and What Doesn’t.
+Dr. Papernow is an internationally recognized expert on stepfamilies.
+She integrates a deep understanding of the research with four decades of clinical practice and a wide variety of clinical modalities including psycho-educational, systemic, and trauma-informed.
+The recipient of the Award for Distinguished Contribution to Family Psychology from the APA Couple and Family Division, Dr. Papernow is the author of one of the classic books in the field: Surviving and Thriving in Stepfamily Relationships: What Works and What Doesn’t.

 DR. PATRICIA PAPERNOW: